cycosoft/Eyas/README.md

 - 💰 **Cost** - Free to implement
 - 📦 **Serverless** - No need to manage a deployment environment
 - 📈 **Speed & Stability** - Ship faster and increase confidence in your application by testing _before merge_
-- 🤝 **Shareability** - No special tools needed, just run the app.
-Share your work with your team, company or even customers.
+- 🤝 **Shareability** - No special tools needed on your target machines.
+Share your demo with your team, company or even customers as a downloadable file.
 - 🔗 **Cross-platform** - Test your application in multiple environments

 ## Install